The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 Conclusion

 These are the facts and timeline of the history of cheese in a nutshell.
-This page will be consistently updated to keep up with the latest breakthrough in the world of cheese.
+This page will be consistently updated to keep up with the latest breakthroughs in the world of cheese.

 Thanks for reading.